smomara/mips-emulator/README.md

 A simple MIPS processor emulator written in Haskell.

 Supports registers, memory operations, instruction decoding, and execution.

-Planning to add support for binary file loading.
+Support for binary file loading coming at a later update.

 ## Development